 He also promised to “ransack the newest foreign publications” and to extract from domestic materials anything “serviceable to the public.”
 Further, in addition to giving a “critical account” of domestic publications, he paid particular attention to the “history of passing events.”
 Although he himself contributed nearly half of the political and literary essays, essays on geography and science, representative government, the Constitution, biography, travelogues, history, historical fiction, poetry, native sculpture and art, and various “imported vices,” contributors also explored such topics as civic responsibility, military history, education, state government and civil concerns, friendship and marriage, commerce and manners, and the role of taste in literature and art.
 The magazine’s range of materials also included “Notices of American Writers and Publications,” “On Literary Biography,” and “Modes of Historical Writing,” to name but a few.
 As Frank Luther Mott has noted of Brown, “no man ever worked harder than he to raise the level of American literature with his magazines, and no one was ever more unsparing of himself or his time.”

-1803 An Address to the Government of the United States on the Cessation of Louisiana to the French
+1803 An Address to the Government of the United States on the Cession of Louisiana to the French

 Published in January 1803, this pamphlet was written in direct response to news that Spain had secretly ceded control of Louisiana to the French.
 It uses the framing device of a “compiler” who has obtained papers from a wily French counselor of state to